“Consult your dentist before trying new home remedies.”

 Equipment You will Need

-A bowl that is made of glass or ceramics is the ideal.
+A bowl is best when it is made of glass or ceramics.

 A non-metal spatula or wooden spoon.